 How Much Does It Cost?

 The cost of renters insurance depends on the kind of coverage that you or your resident chooses.
-It can vary by the state you’re in, and even by ZIP code.
-If your property is in an area that an insurance company considers relatively safe, renters insurance will be less expensive.
+Monthly premiums can vary by the state you’re in, and even by ZIP code.
+If your property is in an area that an insurance company considers relatively safe, monthly payments will be less expensive.

 Other variables that affect the cost of insurance include the type of unit (apartment, duplex, single-family, etc.), the size of the building or complex the unit is in, whether your resident has a pet, and your resident’s credit score.

-That said, renters insurance is still pretty inexpensive.
-The average policy, which includes personal property coverage, liability, and relocation, costs between $15 and $20 a month, according to Business Insider—and can be as low as $12 a month with Buildium’s Renters Insurance, powered by MSI.
+That said, renters insurance coverage is still pretty inexpensive.
+The average policy, which includes personal property coverage, liability, and relocation can be as low as $12 a month with Buildium’s Renters Insurance, powered by MSI.
 A policy in that range will usually include enough coverage without a huge deductible.

 Should My Property Management Business Require Renters Insurance?

 Depending on where your properties are located, you may be able to require your residents to carry renters insurance before they sign a lease.
 This can set the tone with a renter right from the start—and safeguard the owner’s property.
-As mentioned above, there are very real benefits to renters insurance, including protection of personal property as well as liability in regards to others affected by a renters’ missteps.
+As mentioned above, there are very real benefits to renters insurance, including protection of personal property as well as liability in regard to others affected by a renters’ missteps.